sukruthpuranik/APS-Portfoli/README.md

 <div style="text-align:center">
   <img src="img/Suffix_tree_BANANA.svg.png" alt="Suffix Tree" />
 </div>
-Suffix links reduce the time of processing each phase to O(N), as the number of nodes present in the suffix tree is of order N. Thus the overall time complexity of building a suffix tree is reduced to O(N²).
-The space complexity for this algorithm is O(M2).

 ### Explanation:
 A compressed trie that holds all of a text's suffixes as keys and their positions as values is called a suffix tree, sometimes known as a PAT tree.
 For a given string \( S \), the construction of a suffix tree requires linear time and space in relation to the length of \( S \).
 Finding approximation matches, matching regular expression patterns, and discovering substrings may all be done quickly with the help of suffix trees.
 They also give a solution to the longest common substring problem in linear time.
 But suffix trees take quite a lot more space in storage than the string itself does.

+### Complexity:
+Suffix links reduce the time of processing each phase to O(N), as the number of nodes present in the suffix tree is of order N. Thus the overall time complexity of building a suffix tree is reduced to O(N²).
+The space complexity for this algorithm is O(M2).

 ### 8. Depth-First Search (DFS)
 **Challenge**: Traverse or search through graph or tree data structures.
 **Google Relevance**: Crucial for web crawling, detecting cycles, and pathfinding in various applications.
 **Algorithm**: Depth-First Search (DFS).
-The time complexity of DFS is O(V + E), where V represents the number of vertices and E represents the number of edges in the graph.
-The space complexity of DFS is O(V), where V represents the number of vertices in the graph.

 <div style="text-align:center">
   <img src="img/Depth-first-tree.svg.png" alt="DFS" />